-The training programme began as a pilot project in December 2016, and from the month of August 2017 close to a 1,000 teachers are being offered trainings on our platform on a monthly basis.
+The training programme began as a pilot project in December 2016, and from the month of August 2017 close to 1,000 teachers are being offered training on our platform on a monthly basis.

 As the philanthropic arm of Google, Google.org supports nonprofit organizations that innovate to address humanitarian issues.
 They saw potential in our team and the mission that we had embarked upon. and that’s how we have raised a capital of $1.2 million from Google.org.
 We intend to use the money towards technological enhancements.

 A fully automated and a more robust platform will be created using the funds.
 A full-fledged product development team will be set up, it will also take into account aspects related to scale, personalization, engagement and security.
 Secondly, we would like to expand our footprint into other states.
 We are in conversations with Gujarat, Bihar, Assam, Arunachal Pradesh, Sikkim, Tripura, Uttar Pradesh, Jharkhand, Chattisgarh, Rajasthan etc. Thirdly, we also want to improve our platform content and create a better user interface.
 The UI/UX (user interface, user experience) standpoint will be designed to be more impactful and the platform will be more engaging.
 The platform will be enhanced to support vernacular content as well.